vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 They built a bunch of [verification](https://ieeexplore.ieee.org/abstract/document/9923860) and [physical design](https://tutorial.xiangshan.cc/hpca25/slides/20250302-HPCA25-1-Introduction-XiangShan.pdf) infrastructure too, and now they are [servicing many Chinese startups that want their own custom SoC](https://www.computer.org/csdl/proceedings-article/hcs/2024/10665293/20b7ws18WlO).
 Another note is that the Chinese effort, like all efforts, is _hero-driven_: there are a handful of heroes that contribute the majority of the engineering work, and they are quickly "promoted" to leadership roles where their impact is magnified.

+Finally, take a look at [this article about StarFive](https://archive.ph/U8K8q) (a Chinese RISC-V startup spun off from SiFive).
+There is one very telling quote:

+> While other RISC-V chip startups are targeting the most lucrative area of chips—artificial intelligence — Starfive is focusing on steadily building up its technology and chip portfolio.
+Starfive wants to “learn to walk before it runs” and avoid creating “an equity fantasy” by jumping on the AI bandwagon, says Alan Chan, managing partner of Full Vision Capital and chief investment officer of Towngas.

 <!--
 This is different from what happened to krste though, Chinese forces took innovation and ran with it and the Americans are caught flatfooted, save for all the riscv ip startups, which may soon be overrun by xiangshan
-The Chinese are experts here in industry/academic collboration -->
+The Chinese are experts here in industry/academic collboration

+https://archive.ph/U8K8q (StarFive: Meet The Hong Kong Billionaire-Backed Chinese Startup That’s Making Chips Without U.S. Technology)

+> While other RISC-V chip startups are targeting the most lucrative area of chips—artificial intelligence—Starfive is focusing on steadily building up its technology and chip portfolio.
+Starfive wants to “learn to walk before it runs” and avoid creating “an equity fantasy” by jumping on the AI bandwagon, says Alan Chan, managing partner of Full Vision Capital and chief investment officer of Towngas.
+-->

 ### Big Data Innovations Continue to be Dominated by America